boosterconf/booster/README.markdown

 ## Setting up your environment

 ### Vagrant
-Install Vagrant, and checkout this repository.
+Install Vagrant and VirtualBox, and checkout this repository.
 Then do the following steps.

     $ cd booster
     $ vagrant up # Wait for some time for this to complete